-Recreation access roads are identified on the Koocanusa Recreation Strategy maps in Figure 2 and Figure 3 as "Roads (4WD)".
-Access roads are unmaintained and may be impassable at any time.
-A four-wheel drive vehicle is strongly recommended on all identified roads in the Koocanusa area.
+Proposed recreation access roads are identified on the Koocanusa Recreation Strategy maps in Figure 2 and Figure 3 as "Designated Roads (4WD)".
+Designated access roads are unmaintained and may be impassable at any time.
+A four-wheel drive vehicle is strongly recommended on all designated roads in the Koocanusa area.

-4.4.4 Recreation Trails
+4.3.4 Recreation Trails

 Recreation Trails are designated under the Forest and Range Practices Act (Recreation Regulation) and the Province of BC enters into partnership agreements with local stewardship groups for the ongoing management and maintenance of trails across the Province.
-There are currently two established non-motorized recreation trails in the Koocanusa Recreation Management Area:
+There are currently two designated non-motorized recreation trails in the Koocanusa Recreation Management Area:

 - The Elk Rim Trail near Dorr Road.
-A 21-km trail network with three loop trails, appropriate for hiking and mountain biking; and - The Trans Canada Trail, which follows existing roads and trails through the area, and forms part of the 27,000-kilometre Great Trail of Canada.
+A 2-km trail network with three loop trails, appropriate for hiking and mountain biking; and - The Trans Canada Trail, which follows existing roads and trails through the area, and forms part of the 27,000-kilometre Great Trail of Canada.

-In addition, a network of motorized recreation trails is identified in the Dorr Road-Grasmere Area, including 61km of single-track trails and 24 km of double track (ATV) trails.
+In addition, a network of motorized recreation trails is designated in the Dorr Road-Grasmere Area, including 61km of single-track trails and 24 km of double track (ATV) trails.
 Existing recreation trails are depicted on the Koocanusa Recreation Strategy maps (Figure 2 and Figure 3).

-The establishment of additional motorized and non-motorized trails will be considered, on a case-by-case basis, and in alignment with the Sensitive Areas and management approaches outlined in this Strategy.
-Recreation trails would only be established when and where a local partner is identified for trail maintenance and management.
+The designation of additional motorized and non-motorized trails will be considered, on a case-by-case basis, and in alignment with the Sensitive Areas and management approaches outlined in this Strategy.
+Designated recreation trails would only be established when and where a local partner is identified for trail maintenance and management.

-4.4.5 Day Use Access Areas
+4.3.5 Day Use Access Areas